openrewrite/rewrite-recipe-markdown-generator/README.md

 (as well as the updates to the `SUMMARY_snippet.md`).

 Also note that this does not cover _all_ of the documentation that needs to be updated with a release.
-There are still others docs that needs to be updated manually.
+There are still others docs that needs to be updated manually, in particular around versions used in popular recipe guides.

 ## Usage